ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 - `[hash]` represents the digest (manifest) of the container image.
 It is a unique `SHA-256` hash.

-The following table outlines the tagging convention adopted and the agent update behaviour:
+The following table outlines the tagging convention adopted and the agent update behavior:

 | Tag | Logging agent auto-update enabled | More info |
 |-----|----------------------------------|-----------|